adammeester/basic-users-app/README.md

 # Main:

-Demonstrates the solution at the most level, where components are passed props
+Demonstrates the solution at the most basic level, where components are passed props

 # Context-pattern branch: